Cave Diver Risks All To Explore Places 'Where Nobody Has Ever Been'

 On the importance of being scared

-People usually laugh when I tell them that I'm actually risk averse.
+People usually laugh when I tell them that I'm actually risk-averse.
 I'm not fearless.
 I think that it's important to be scared.
 When you approach anything new — and for me that's often — I certainly get that fear in the pit of my stomach.
 But the problem-solving to do something new that's never been done before allows me to plan through all the potential risks.
 And then when I get in the water, I'm actually sort of free in my mind and totally focused on what's ahead.
 But I don't want to go diving with people that are fearless.
 I want to go diving with people that are scared, because to me that tells me that they care about the outcome, and that they're not going to be foolish if we encounter something underwater.

 On one near-death experience she had diving